Reinberg: History

-In 1220 construction began on the church and in 1325 Reinberg was mentioned for the first time in the records.
+In 1220, construction began on the church, and in 1325 Reinberg was mentioned for the first time in the records.

 On the dissolution of the Principality of Rügen in 1325, the village transferred to the Duchy of Pomerania.

-From the end of the Thirty Years' War to the year 1815 the region belonged to Swedish Pomerania and thereafter to the Prussian Province of Pomerania.
+From the end of the Thirty Years' War to the year 1815, the region belonged to Swedish Pomerania and thereafter to the Prussian Province of Pomerania.

-Until 1952 Reinberg was part of the district of Grimmen within the Bezirk of Rostock to 1994.
+Until 1952, Reinberg was part of the district of Grimmen within the Bezirk of Rostock to 1994.
 Since 1990 it has also bee part of the state of Mecklenburg-Vorpommern.

-On 7 June 2009 the hitherto independent municipality of Reinsberg merged with those of Behnkendorf, Brandshagen, Horst, Kirchdorf, Miltzow and Wilmshagen to form the new municipality of Sundhagen.
+On 7 June 2009, the hitherto independent municipality of Reinsberg merged with those of Behnkendorf, Brandshagen, Horst, Kirchdorf, Miltzow and Wilmshagen to form the new municipality of Sundhagen.
 The former municipality consists of the villages of Oberhinrichshagen, Falkenhagen, Dömitzow and Stahlbrode.

 Sights

-Amongst the sights of Reinberg are its Gothic village church, the Sühnestein monument on the cemetery wall that dates to the 15th century and the Reinberg Lime, which was the largest tree in Germany in the 19th century.
+Amongst the sights of Reinberg are its Gothic village church, the murder stone monument on the cemetery wall that dates to the 15th century, and the Reinberg Lime, which was the largest tree in Germany in the 19th century.
 The age of the tree is around 1,000 years.
 It is possible that the lime had been planted before the foundation and consecration of the church.
 Near the tree is the grave of the father of surgeons, Theodor Billroth.